Energy-momentum and dark energy in $\boldsymbol{SU(\infty)}$-QGR quantum gravity: Dark Energy in -QGR

 The approximation (\ref{dsconformapprox}) cannot be used to estimate the effect of a generalized coherent state $|\Psi_{GC} \rangle$ on the effective metric.
 Nonetheless, there are infinite number of condensated modes indexed by $k$, which includes coordinates $(\eta, \zeta)$ of the diffeo-surface of $\suinf$ symmetry.
-Therefore, if graviton condensate becomes the only content of the Universe, its effect on the effective geometry similar to the effect fragmentation to subsystems, and the corresponding effective metric approximately de Sitter.
-However, as discussed in Sec. \ref{app:sqgrrev} and with more details in~\cite{hourisqgr, hourisqgrym}, gravitational interaction is much weaker than those of internal symmetries $G$ of subsystems.
+Therefore, if graviton condensate becomes the only content of the Universe, its effect on the effective geometry would be similar to the effect of HSF.
+Accordingly, the corresponding effective metric becomes approximately de Sitter.
+However, as discussed in Sec. \ref{app:sqgrrev} and with more details in~\cite{hourisqgr, hourisqgrym}, gravitational interaction is much weaker than those of internal symmetries $G$.
 Moreover, dissipation of subsystems distinguishable by their internal symmetries leads to loss of the notion of quantum clock, time, and quantum state of the Universe becomes once again topological (reviewed in Sec. \ref{app:evoluniv}).
 And a new evolution cycle of the Universe arises.